brandoncorrea/brandoncorrea.dev/_posts/2023-01-25-a-value-driven-approach-to-stories.markdown

 My approach to implementing stories has changed over time.
-I'd like to describe each point in this progression as well as where I finally landed on my approach to story implementation.
+I'd like to describe each point in this progression as well as where I finally landed on my approach to stories.

 ### One Branch per Story